SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/3-SemanticsByExample/basicsOnExecution.md

 - contexts also store the program counter, useful for following the execution and suspending a method execution
 - a message send suspends the current context and creates a new context for the called method
 - primitive methods execute a primitive instruction on the context of the sender, without creating a context.
 Only if the primitive fails a context is created and the fallback bytecode is executed
 - from the perspective of the _sender_ context, the execution of a message send is a black box: a message send pops the arguments, and pushes the results.
-The sender does not need to know the implementation of the called method, whether it is a primitive method or not
+The sender does not need to know the implementation of the called method, whether it is a primitive method or not.

+### Little todo

+- explain briefly why bytecode starts a 25 or so.
+-